INEBRIA - Call for abstracts

 A manuscript reporting the same or similar results has not been accepted for publication elsewhere

-The previous presentation of results took place within the 12 months prior to the abstract submission deadline of the INEBRIA conference 2020 (9th March 2020).
+The previous presentation of results took place within the 12 months prior to the abstract submission deadline of the INEBRIA conference (To be confirmed).

 Please submit the individual proposal using this online form.